calypsonet/calypsonet-terminal-calypso-crypto-legacysam-java-api/README.md

-# Calypsonet Terminal Calypso Java API
+# Calypsonet Terminal Calypso Crypto Legacy SAM Java API

 This is the repository for the **Calypso Networks Association**'s reference **Terminal Calypso Crypto Legacy SAM API** for Java.